libsdl-org/sdl12-compat/COMPATIBILITY.md

     CORE_INIT_RI=true

-Make that false and it won't even try to initialize ManyMouse, and will use standard SDL 1.2 mouse events for single-player input.
+Make that `false` and it won't even try to initialize ManyMouse, and will use standard SDL 1.2 mouse events for single-player input.
 (The "RI" stands for "RawInput," which Hammerfight uses on Windows for multi-mice support).

 Of course, with this change, you can't have multiple players on the same machine using separate mice.

-That game dlopen()'s the XInput2 libraries instead of linking to them directly, so this does not prevent the game from working on Wayland.
+Hammerfight dlopen()'s the XInput2 libraries instead of linking to them directly, so this does not prevent the game from working on Wayland.
 No XWayland needed!